James E. Baker papers

-This collection contains documents about James E. Baker, the first African American diplomat to South Africa during apartheid.
+This collection contains documents about James E. Baker, the first Black diplomat to South Africa during apartheid.
 Inlcuded in this collection are biographical materials about Baker, periodicals with articles about his diplomatic assignments, reports and correspondence, photographs, and a scrapbook of articles about him.
 The bulk of the materials are dated from 1972 to 1973, when he started in South Africa.

-Standard Federal Copyright Law Applies (U.S. Title 17)
+Standard Federal Copyright Laws Apply (U.S. Title 17).

-James Estes Baker, Haverford Class of 1956, enjoyed a lengthy career as a member of the United States diplomatic corps, including a period of service for the United Nations.
-The collection offers insight into Baker’s life and diplomatic career, with a large quantity of materials relating to the media scrutiny occasioned by his appointment as the first black US diplomat to serve in South Africa during apartheid.
+James Estes Baker, Haverford College class of 1956, enjoyed a lengthy career as a member of the United States diplomatic corps, including a period of service for the United Nations.
+The collection offers insight into Baker’s life and diplomatic career, with a large quantity of materials relating to the media scrutiny occasioned by his appointment as the first Black US diplomat to serve in South Africa during Apartheid.
 Collected materials include biographical information, personal correspondence, periodicals and official reports related to Baker’s diplomatic work, photographs, and a scrapbook containing newspaper clippings pertaining to his South Africa appointment.
 A majority of the materials are dated from 1972 to 1973, at the beginning of his appointment to the Pretoria, South Africa embassy.

 This collection is arranged in four folders and one volume: biographical materials, periodicals, reports/articles/correspondence, photographs, and a scrapbook.

-Processed by Madison Arnold-Scerbo, completed July 2018.
+Processed by Madison Arnold-Scerbo; completed July, 2018.

 Most of the materials in this catalog are not digitized and can only be accessed in person.
-Please see our website for more information about visiting Haverford College Quaker & Special Collections Library
+Please see our website for more information about visiting or requesting reproductions from Haverford College Quaker & Special Collections Library